 Improve the budget process and budget enforcement

-- Ensure strict enforcement of spending and revenue levels in the budget resolution.
+- Enforce spending and revenue levels in the budget resolution.

 Anticipate negotiating with the other chamber

-- Recognize divided government as an opportunity for bipartisan reforms.
+- Recognize divided government as an opportunity for bipartisan consensus.

-- Prioritize governance and our fiscal future over partisan messaging.
+- Prioritize governance and our shared fiscal future over partisan messaging.